 Establishing a home equity line of credit on your principle home to pay for the investment property in Ontario is also a viable option for some.
 This is a also a safe strategy if you are investment for a short term.

 The amount of your down payment is a critical factor in establishing a long-term and reliable return on your investment.
-Work with your Realtor and your 6ix Mortgage Group expert to determine the most cost-effective down payment amount based on the value of the property and its income potential.
+Work with your Realtor and your Mortgage Architects expert to determine the most cost-effective down payment amount based on the value of the property and its income potential.
 More might not always be better.